cryptopsampleapp/bitcoincurrency/README.md

 ## Setup
-build app from command line:
+build and install app from command line:

-	path/to/AldiCoin> gradlew tasks
+	path/to/AldiCoin> gradlew installrelease

-to run on emulator:

-	path/to/AldiCoin> emulator -list-avds //pick the desired device

-	adb install path/to/AldiCoin/apk_release.apk

-to run on physical device:

-	adb install path/to/mondrian_candidate_test/app_release.apk